 This topic will review the treatment and prognosis of headache attributed to spontaneous intracranial hypotension.
 Other aspects of this disorder are discussed separately.
 (See "Headache attributed to spontaneous intracranial hypotension: Pathophysiology, clinical features, and diagnosis".)

 Post-lumbar puncture headache is reviewed elsewhere.
 (See "Post-lumbar puncture headache".)

 The diagnosis of headache attributed to spontaneous intracranial hypotension is reviewed here briefly and discussed in detail separately (see "Headache attributed to spontaneous intracranial hypotension: Pathophysiology, clinical features, and diagnosis", section on 'Diagnosis').
-The diagnosis should be considered in patients who present with positional orthostatic headache, with or without associated symptoms, perhaps in the setting of minor trauma, and in the absence of a history of dural puncture or other cause of CSF fistula.
-Confirmation of the diagnosis requires evidence of low CSF pressure by lumbar puncture, and/or evidence of CSF leakage on imaging with MRI (image 1 and image 2), computed tomographic myelography or radioisotope cisternography.
+The diagnosis should be considered in patients who present with positional orthostatic headache, with or without associated symptoms, perhaps in the setting of minor trauma, and in the absence of a history of dural puncture or other cause of cerebrospinal fluid (CSF) fistula.
+Confirmation of the diagnosis requires evidence of low CSF pressure by lumbar puncture, and/or evidence of CSF leakage on imaging with MRI (image 1 and image 2), CT myelography or radioisotope cisternography.

 - Schievink WI, Reimer R, Folger WN.
 Surgical treatment of spontaneous intracranial hypotension associated with a spinal arachnoid diverticulum.
 Case report.
 J Neurosurg 1994; 80:736.